sperez8/redis-proxy-server/README.md

     └── README.md

 The proxy server uses a barebones Flask app given that it's a simple and lightweight framework.
 Given specific production requirements, a more sophisticated framework could be used.
-The implementation separates the two concerns (app and cache) and thus swapping for a different framework should be fairly simple.
+The implementation separates the two concerns (app and cache) and thus swapping for a different framework (or a different database) should be fairly simple.

-**TBD**: It is possible that using Flask will hamper the task of limiting the number concurrent clients.

 The only argument to pass to the app is a method for querying the cache which the function `make_cache()` generates.
 Specifically, this method returns a callable function given the cache capacity and expiry parameters using the `cachetools` decorator `TTLCache`.